 Most problems can be repaired easily if you understand how the system works.
 RV electrical manuals along with a few inexpensive tools are well worth the cost of their purchase.

 If you are completely confused by electrical wiring there are also some very good basic books to start you off.
 It isn’t hard to check electrical circuits, switches or outlets with an inexpensive voltmeter.

 Just remember, before touching any wires, be sure the power to that particular circuit is off.
 If in doubt, turn off the main breaker, or unplug the RV or camper trailer from the power supply.

 Essential Tools and Resources

-- Another must for tracing down electrical problems is a voltage meter.
+- A must for tracking down electrical problems is a voltage meter.
 This handy tool will allow you to check the circuits for continuity and for the correct voltage required for each breaker.
-A simple test light can be used but will not test for broken circuits caused by bad wiring or other electrical problems.
-Both of these tools are inexpensive to own and will more than pay for themselves over time.
-The voltage meter can be used for home electrical problems as well as any other electrical related problem.
-Both are offered on this page for a reasonable price.
+A simple test light can also be used but will not test for broken circuits caused by bad wiring or other electrical problems.
+A voltage meter can be used for home electrical problems too. is inexpensive but will do the job.
+This Greenlee model

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.